mimoduo/mimogear/docs/javascript/README.md

 #Using Javascript in Mimogear

 Mimogear uses straight up javascript.
-All the work for creating slideshows, ligthboxes, accordions, tabs, and drawers has already been setup for you.
+All the work for creating slideshows, ligthboxes, and drawers has already been setup for you.

 ##Using Mimo Modules